Toluna-IP/tolunaintegratedpaneldocs/membermanagement/v1/get.md

 # Member GET (v1)
 {: .no_toc }

+A partner can receive details for members in the Toluna IP database using an HTTP **GET**.

 * TOC
 {:toc}

----

-## Introduction

-A partner can receive details for members in the Toluna IP database using an HTTP **GET**.

 ---